 CHanGE does not sugar-coat the situation.
 The center’s website notes that heatwave related deaths are expected to increase tenfold over the next 40 years; that 86 children per hour die of undernutrition made worse by climate instability in key agricultural regions; that warming climates worldwide are expanding the range and prevalence of pathogen-bearing mosquitos, ticks, fleas, and rodents.

 In the month of October 2019 alone, more than 185,000 acres of land in California—were destroyed by wildfire, according to the state’s Department of Forestry and Fire Protection (CDFFP).
-Several blazes, like the Getty Fire which has already destroyed 600 acres in Los Angeles, and the Kincaid Fire which has burned through a staggering 77,758 acres took many days to contain.
-New ones can start on any given day.
+The Getty Fire which destroyed more than 600 acres in Los Angeles, and the Kincaid Fire north of Santa Rosa burned through a staggering 77,758 acres, and took many days to contain.
+New fires can start on any given day.

 Wildfires are nothing new in the western states, just as hurricanes and floods have always been part of the picture in the south and along the coasts.
 But there’s no question that the frequency and severity are rising.